melancholy woman sitting

 Pyroluria: Here’s What You Need to Know

-Pyroluria and pyrroles are a controversial subject.
+Pyroluria and pyrroles are controversial subjects.
 Some researchers and medical professionals believe that pyroluria is a legitimate condition, while others are skeptical.
 It’s important to note that, regardless of where you fall on the spectrum, there are many people who feel they’ve been helped by treatments that address this condition.

 What Is Pyroluria?